sperciva/Mapper-pie-nodes/README.md

         Home/Anaconda3/envs/myenvironment/lib/python3.8/site-packages/kmapper

-Step 3: Download the rest of the files and put them in the same directory.
+Step 3: Download the rest of the files (except for the readme) and put them in the same directory.

 Step 4: Run the Jupyter notebook.